Author: Lisa

 Pietro attended the Annual Meeting of the European Working Group for scientific research on Quantum Computing for High Energy Physics applications (QC4HEP).
 The Event was hosted at CERN, coordinated by Ivano Tavernelli and Sofia Vallecorsa.
 Pietro chaired the session of the theory roundtable discussion on equilibrium quantum simulations.

-Alice Pagano and Nora Reinić starring in a new video introducing qubits to the general public!
+Alice and Nora starring in a new video introducing qubits to the general public

 Alberto and Daniel visit CERN’s NGT project